 This 21st-century pandemic started in 2009 and had the greatest affected on young children.
-The swine flu develops from any of the influenza A virus strains, including H1N1, H1N2, H2N1, or influenza C strains.
-It’s called the swine flu because it is common in pigs; the 2009 swine flu virus transferred to humans from pigs.
+The swine flu develops from influenza A virus strains, including H1N1, H1N2, H2N1, or influenza C strains.
+It’s called the swine flu because it is common in pigs; the 2009 swine flu virus was transferred to humans from pigs.

 Swine flu arose in Mexico and affected almost 20% of the world’s population at that time, with approximately 1.5 million to 5.5 million fatalities.
 Swine flu vaccines are now easily available for administration to avoid this viral infection in the future.

 West African Ebola virus didn’t spread to a larger region.
 However, it was one of the most disastrous viruses of the 21st century.
 This killer virus began in the year 2013 and lasted for a three-year period.